Joe Kelly (pitcher): Second stint with Dodgers (2023–2024)

-On July 28, 2023, Kelly and Lance Lynn were traded to the Dodgers in exchange for Trayce Thompson, Nick Nastrini, and Jordan Leasure.
-He pitched in 11 games with a 1.74 ERA.
+On July 28, 2023, Kelly and Lance Lynn were traded to the Dodgers for Trayce Thompson, Nick Nastrini, and Jordan Leasure.
+He pitched in 11 games down the stretch for Los Angeles, posting a 1.74 ERA with 19 strikeouts.
 The Dodgers declined the option on Kelly's contract, paying him a $1 million buyout rather than guaranteeing him a salary of $9.5 million for the 2024 season.

+Before the 2024 season, Kelly's wife Ashley offered to give his number 17 to free agent Shohei Ohtani as part of a campaign to encourage Ohtani to sign with the Dodgers.
+Ohtani had worn number 17 his entire MLB career, which had previously been with the Los Angeles Angels.
+Kelly later said, "I wasn't going to give it up to just anybody.
+If Shohei keeps performing, he'll be a future Hall of Famer and I'll be able to have my number retired.
+That's the closest I'll get to the Hall of Fame."
+Ohtani gifted Ashley a Porsche in return.

 On December 11, 2023, Kelly re-signed with the team on a one–year, $8 million contract.
 He posted a 4.73 ERA in 15 games before he was placed on the injured list with a right shoulder posterior strain on May 6, 2024, from which he was activated on July 19.
-He finished the season with a 1–1 record, 4.78 ERA and 35 strikeouts in 35 games.
+He finished the season with a 1–1 record, 4.78 ERA, and 35 strikeouts in 35 games.
+The Dodgers won the 2024 World Series, and although Kelly was not on the team's postseason roster, he still received a World Series ring.

-During the off-season, Kelly commented that he would only return to the Dodgers, and would otherwise retire.
-In an interview in August 2025, Kelly revealed that his comeback plan was to pitch a showcase for the Dodgers in hopes of signing with them before season's end.
+During the offseason, Kelly commented that he would only return to the Dodgers and would otherwise retire.
+In an interview in August 2025, Kelly revealed his comeback plan was to pitch a showcase for the Dodgers in hopes of signing with them before season's end.

+On December 22, 2025, Kelly announced the end of his playing career.
+Kelly intentionally did not use the term “retire”, as he believes that term should be reserved for members of the military or those who work until age 65.